Illinois-IoT/main-project/tutorials/day1/day1.md

 We will use a breadboard, a push pin (or a switch), a resistor, and two jumper wires.

-We connect one side of the switch to an input pin on the Raspberry Pi, in this case we use pin 10.
-The other side of the switch we connect to 3.3V on pin 1 using a resistor.
+We connect one side of the switch to an input pin on the Raspberry Pi, in this case, we use pin 10.
+On the other side of the switch we connect to 3.3V on pin 1 using a resistor.
 The resistor is used as a current limiting resistor to protect our input pin by limiting the amount of current that can flow.

 It should look like the following: